-AirPods 1 vs. AirPods 2: What's the difference (and should you upgrade)?
+AirPods 2 vs. AirPods: What's the difference?

 |Yes

-Should you upgrade from AirPods 1?
+AirPods 2 vs. AirPods: Should you upgrade from first generation?

-The short answer here is no. Keep reading if you want to know about how I feel, though.
+The short answer here is yes, definitely.
+The original AirPods first came out in 2016, so as of right now, they're about six years old.
+In that time span, there may have been a lot of battery degradation, and your first-gen AirPods may not be lasting as long as they used to when you first got them.
+I'd honestly be surprised if they last more than an hour or two at this point.
+Plus, you won't be able to find a new pair of original, first-gen AirPods anywhere these days besides places like eBay, and who knows if those are used or not (gross!)

-The biggest updates from the first to second generation AirPods are the H1 chipset (which has a few benefits), longer talk time, and support for voice-activated Siri.
-The changes are not that significant.
-Not enough, at least, for me to recommend you upgrade from your first-generation AirPods.
+Not to mention that Apple did make some nice improvements to the second-gen AirPods, so there is plenty of reason to upgrade.
+First, it comes with the newer H1 chipset rather than the original W1, which connects even faster than the first gen. The AirPods 2 is also overall better because it has a longer talk time, voice-activated Siri, lower latency, and stronger connectivity than its predecessor.

-Plus, Apple didn't change the look of AirPods at all from the first generation to the second.
-They have the same speaker placement, which doesn't necessarily work with all ears, and still only come in white.
-If you're hoping to show off how much cooler you are then everyone else with the latest AirPods, no one's going to be able to tell the difference.
+However, Apple didn't change the look of AirPods at all from the first generation to the second.
+They have the same speaker placement, which doesn't necessarily work with all ears (AirPods Pro may be a better contender for some), and still only come in white.
+If you're hoping to show off how much cooler you are than everyone else with the latest AirPods, no one's going to be able to tell the difference.
+But you could get some cool AirPods cases to add some style and flair to either generation of AirPods if you want.
+If you don't necessarily care that you have the real thing or not, you could even go the route of knockoff AirPods — most people won't be able to tell the difference, and you can save some dough in the process.

 With that being said, here are a few things for you to consider before making your final decision.

-The H1 chip is a big improvement over the W1
+The H1 chip is a significant improvement over the W1

 The "W" series of chipsets focuses on Bluetooth and Wi-Fi connecting and is used in various wireless headphones, like Beats, as well as the Apple Watch line.

-The brand new "H" series is Apple's headphones focused chipset.
-It's designed to provide faster connectivity, higher-quality audio, and lower latency for such things as gaming.
+The newer "H" series is Apple's headphones-focused chipset.
+It's designed to provide faster connectivity, higher-quality audio, and lower latency (in layman’s terms, lag), which benefits certain things like gaming.

-The H1 chip improves upon the W1 chip in the following ways
+The H1 chip improves upon the W1 chip in the following ways:

-- Up to 50% More talk time
+- Up to 50% more talk time

 - 2X faster switching between devices